apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Victor Wembanyama finishes with 15 points in debut as Spurs lose - ESPN**
+**Suspect at large after 2 active shooter incidents in area of Lewiston, Maine, sheriff says**

-You can read more about it [here](https://www.espn.com/nba/story/_/id/38746746/victor-wembanyama-15-points-debut-spurs-lose).
+You can read more about it [here](https://www.cnn.com/2023/10/25/us/lewiston-maine-shooting/index.html).

 ## Requirements
 - Python 3.8